AlinaBrode/am_lang/docs/plans.md

 * when there is popup, button "hide/show navigation panel" looks weird
 * implement approach where a user writes a note to a driver via our form
   * we created a post in telegram channel and put the link to this post on web page
+* background for vocabulary popup
+* scroll for vocabulary popup
+  * we forgot what should be done here, now it looks ok